aniketrc1/File-Encryptor-Decryptor/README.md

-# Parallel File Encryptor Decryptor
+# File Encryptor Decryptor

-This project is a parallel file encryptor and decryptor implemented in C++.
+This project is a file encryptor and decryptor implemented in C++.
 It allows you to encrypt and decrypt files using multiple threads for improved performance.

 ## Usage